 4 Credits Students solve Schrodinger's equation for several important model systems to explore the qualitative nature of quantum systems.
 They examine the nature of the covalent chemical bond theoretically, using both ab initio and semi-empirical treatments of molecular orbital theory and valence bond theory.
 Students also explore molecular spectroscopy through application of solved model quantum systems.

-Prerequisites: MTH 141, PHY 110, CHM 220, and CHM 225 or CHM 240
+Prerequisites: MTH 141, PHY 110, CHM 220, and CHM 225 or CHM 240 also develop an understanding of the Boltzmann distribution and analyze molecular spectra in light of the insight provided by Boltzmann.

 CHM 447 - Chemical Thermodynamics